sonertari/SSLproxy/README.md

 ### Filtering rules

-SSLproxy supports one line and structured filtering rules.

 SSLproxy can divert, split, pass, block, or match connections based on filtering rules.
-Filtering rules can be defined globally or per-proxyspec.
+Filtering rules can be defined globally and/or per-proxyspec.

 - `Divert` action diverts packets to listening program, allowing SSL inspection by listening program and content logging of packets